 swelling of your feet and lower legs.

 If you have heart problems, your doctor will refer you to a heart specialist (cardiologist).

 Making small changes to your lifestyle can reduce your risk of developing heart problems.
-And even if you already have problems, small changes can help to reduce your risk of further problems.
+And, even if you already have problems, small changes can help to reduce your risk of further problems.

-Take enough exercise, eat a healthy diet, reduce your stress and be aware of dangers such as smoking and drinking too much.
+Look after yourself by keeping physically active, eating a healthy diet, not smoking, reducing your stress and being aware of the dangers of drinking too much.
 The British Heart Foundation has lots of information and advice on keeping your heart healthy.

 Doctors and specialist nurses recommend a healthy, well-balanced diet and one that you enjoy.

-Our section on eating well| after cancer treatment has more information.
+Our section on eating well has more helpful advice on nutrition.

-Too much alcohol can cause heart problems and it’s high in calories.
+Too much alcohol can cause heart problems and it’s also high in calories.
 There’s some evidence that drinking small amounts of alcohol might help to reduce the risk of heart disease, at least in middle-aged people.
 Stick to sensible drinking.
-Current guidelines recommend that men drink less than 3 units of alcohol per day, or 21 per week and women drink less than 2 units per day, or 14 per week.
+Current guidelines recommend that men drink less than 3 units of alcohol per day, or 21 per week, and women drink less than 2 units per day, or 14 per week.

-Our section about stopping smoking| has more advice and tips to help you succeed.
+Our section on giving up smoking has more advice and tips to help you succeed.